News

 Today, the role of Indigenous curators, collection managers, and educators includes not only the maintenance of multiple standards of care, but also of relationships—with colleagues, institutions, and community, both living and ancestral.
 The panelists considered the concrete ways they uphold and implement Indigenous museum practices in their research, curation, and pedagogy.

-The discussion panel included: heather ahtone (Choctaw/Chickasaw), a senior curator at the First Americans Museum in Oklahoma City; Miranda Belarde-Lewis (Zuni/Tlingit), an assistant professor at the University of Washington and an independent curator; Elizabeth Hoover (Mohawk/Mi’kmaq descent), an associate professor at UC Berkeley; and Nina Sanders, a Neubauer Collegium visiting fellow and curator of the recent Apsáalooke Women and Warriors exhibition.
+The discussion panel included: heather ahtone (Choctaw/Chickasaw), a senior curator at the First Americans Museum in Oklahoma City; Miranda Belarde-Lewis (Zuni/Tlingit), an assistant professor at the University of Washington and an independent curator; Elizabeth Hoover (self-identified Mohawk/Mi’kmaq descent), an associate professor at UC Berkeley; and Nina Sanders, a Neubauer Collegium visiting fellow and curator of the recent Apsáalooke Women and Warriors exhibition.

 The panel was moderated by Teresa Montoya (Diné), a provost’s postdoctoral fellow in UChicago’s Department of Anthropology, and presented as part of the Neubauer Collegium's Director's Lectures series.